Kaneki-ken03/Project-Nimbus-RO/README.md

-# About Nimbus Token Project and How To Claim.
+# About Riddler Token Project and How To Claim.

-Nimbus is a open source and free to claim Commodity representation of value token that we hope will be adopted and used by all.
+Riddler is a open source and free to claim Commodity representation of value token that we hope will be adopted and used by all.

 ***